grurniClasses/bot-hacakthon-job_quest_bot/README.md

-# 🚧 YOUR BOT NAME HERE
+# Job Quest Bot

 ## The Team
-- 🚧 Participant 1 Name
+- Barr Grace
-- 🚧 Participant 2 Name
+- Shahar Meshulam
-- 🚧 Participant 3 Name
+- Shahaf Pinto

 ## About this bot